mmoiz-dev/rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple Rock Paper Scissors game built with JavaScript, HTML, and the browser's prompt/console.
-This project is part of The Odin Project's Foundations curriculum and demonstrates basic JavaScript logic, user input, and DOM interaction.
+A simple, interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+This project is part of The Odin Project's Foundations curriculum and demonstrates DOM manipulation, event handling, and basic game logic.

 ## 🎮 Features

-- **Play Against the Computer**: The computer randomly selects rock, paper, or scissors each round.
+- **Play Against the Computer**: Click a button to choose rock, paper, or scissors; the computer picks randomly.
-- **User Input**: Enter your choice via a browser prompt.
-- **Score Tracking**: Keeps track of both the player's and computer's scores.
-- **Five Rounds**: The game is played over five rounds, with the winner announced at the end.
-- **Console Output**: All results and scores are displayed in the browser console.
+- **Live Score Tracking**: The game displays and updates your score and the computer's score after each round.
+- **Result Display**: See the outcome of each round and the overall winner when someone reaches 5 points.
+- **Responsive UI**: Clean, user-friendly interface with styled buttons and result display.

 ## 🗂️ Project Structure

 ```
 rock-paper-scissors/
 ├── index.html      # Main HTML file
+├── style.css       # Stylesheet for the game
 ├── script.js       # JavaScript game logic
 └── README.md       # Project documentation
 ```